5 Warning Signs of Fraud and Abuse in Healthcare

 Fraud and abuse in healthcare are major economic issues impacting facilities, patients, and insurers.
 In 2019, the Department of Justice reported $2.6 billion in fraud settlements from the healthcare industry alone.
 With settlement costs continuing to rise each year, it’s important to stay vigilant for signs of fraud and abuse within your own facility.

 Identifying and reporting suspicious behavior early on can help protect patients, prevent excessive costs, and promote ethical standards.
-We’ll walk you through five common warning signs that can help you detect and prevent cases of fraud and abuse.
+We’ll walk you through five common warning signs that can help you detect and prevent cases of fraud, waste, and abuse in healthcare.

 What Is Fraud and Abuse in Healthcare?

-Fraud and abuse can be committed by many different stakeholders in the healthcare system, including:
+Fraud and abuse can be committed by many different stakeholders in the healthcare system.
+The table below outlines three example stakeholders and why they might participate in these actions.

 You may be a facility leader trying to prevent exploitation, a healthcare provider suspicious of your facility’s management practices, or an administrator noticing unusual claims for a patient.
 Regardless of your role, these five common warning signs (illustrated with medical fraud and healthcare abuse examples) can help you promptly identify and report on potential cases.